Richard Lewontin: Sociobiology and evolutionary psychology

 Along with others, such as Gould, Lewontin was a persistent critic of some themes in neo-Darwinism.
 Specifically, he criticized proponents of sociobiology and evolutionary psychology, such as Edward O. Wilson and Richard Dawkins, who attempt to explain animal behaviour and social structures in terms of evolutionary advantage or strategy.
 He and others criticize this approach when applied to humans, as he sees it as genetic determinism.
 In his writing, Lewontin suggests a more nuanced view of evolution is needed, which requires a more careful understanding of the context of the whole organism as well as the environment.

 Such concerns about what he viewed as the oversimplification of genetics led Lewontin to be a frequent participant in debates, and an active life as a public intellectual.
 He lectured widely to promote his views on evolutionary biology and science.
 In the book Not in Our Genes (co-authored with Steven Rose and Leon J. Kamin) and numerous articles, Lewontin questioned much of the claimed heritability of human behavioral traits, such as intelligence as measured by IQ tests.

 Some academics have criticized him for rejecting sociobiology for non-scientific reasons.
 Edward Wilson (1995) suggested that Lewontin's political beliefs affected his scientific view.
+Richard Dawkins (2004) described Lewontin's "political convictions and his weakness for dragging them into science at every possible opportunity".
 Others, such as Kitcher (1985), countered that Lewontin's criticisms of sociobiology are genuine scientific concerns about the discipline.
 He wrote that attacking Lewontin's motives amounts to an ad hominem argument.
 Lewontin at times identified himself as Marxist, and asserted that his philosophical views have bolstered his scientific work (Levins and Lewontin 1985).